-It’s pretty self explanatory: They’re automated online services that facilitate paying your bills via website or app.
+It’s pretty self-explanatory: They’re automated online services that facilitate paying your bills via website or app.

 The money, of course, is still coming from your account.
-However, you give the service permission to pull funds from your checking account and send it to your landlord, mortgage company, utility company or other service provider on or ahead of the bill’s due date.
+However, you give the service permission to pull funds from your checking account and send them to your landlord, mortgage company, utility company or other service provider on or ahead of the bill’s due date.

 You set it up once and don’t have to worry about remembering multiple due dates anymore.

 What Are the Pros and Cons of a Bill Pay Service?

 Bill paying services can be a great tool, but that doesn’t mean they’re for everybody.
 Here are some of the benefits and disadvantages of using a service to automatically pay your bills.